My newest venture: 42 books in 52 weeks!

 First, I’m great at buying and downloading books and starting to read them, but not so good at finishing them – so this project is selfishly meant to motivate me.

 Second, I am inspired by many of the books I read, and yet I don’t have a satisfactory outlet for the thoughts they encourage.
 So I’m creating that outlet, in the form of blog posts.
-Some will be reviews, some will be random thoughts inspired as I read that book, but every book will get some comments at the very least.
+Some will be reviews, some will be random thoughts inspired as I read that book, but every book will get some comment.

 I know I’m the big winner here, but I hope you get some value out of my new commitment too.
 One thing will be for sure, you’ll rarely read a bad review here, because only the books I finish will be listed.
 I never make it far in a book I don’t completely enjoy.